About

 Dr. Paromita Patranobish’s work focuses on the intellectual history of the body in modernity, and the conceptual and aesthetic links between embodiment and ecology.
 She is currently Assistant Professor of English, Mount Carmel College, Bangalore, where she teaches UG and PG courses, along with curating, designing, and teaching Certificate Credit research courses on Environmental Humanities, Critical Plant Studies, British Modernism, Visual Culture, and Postmodern Theory.

-She is also passionate about curriculum design with a focus on innovative pedagogies, and faculty development initiatives, and is currently part of the core team at the Centre for Learning, Development and Transformation (CLDT), and Department of Holistic Education, Mount Carmel College, Bangalore.
+She is also passionate about curriculum design with a focus on innovative pedagogies, especially those that integrate performing and creative arts into classroom learning, and faculty development initiatives, and is currently part of the core team at the Centre for Learning, Development and Transformation (CLDT), and Department of Holistic Education, Mount Carmel College, Bangalore.
+She loves working with the youth, has a penchant for public speaking and dramatics, and is serving as the Faculty Vice President for the Mount Carmel College Toastmasters Club (affiliated to TM International) and the Mount Carmel College Dramatics Association.

-She has previously worked as a Visiting Lecturer in Delhi University, Shiv Nadar University, and Ambedkar University Delhi, where she designed and taught undergraduate and Postgraduate Courses on Gender Studies, Postmodernism, 19th Century Anglophone literature, Children’s and Young Adult Literature, and Postcolonial Literatures.
+Dr. Patranobish has previously worked as a Visiting Lecturer in Delhi University, Shiv Nadar University, and Ambedkar University Delhi, where she designed and taught undergraduate and Postgraduate Courses on Gender Studies, Postmodernism, 19th Century Anglophone literature, Children’s and Young Adult Literature, and Postcolonial Literatures.
 She writes and researches on topics at the intersection of gender, embodiment, environmental humanities, disability and neurodivergence, and nonhuman ecologies.
 Her doctoral thesis looked at disembodiment and spectrality in Virginia Woolf's writing, and she is currently working on a monograph on waste and environmental toxicity in South Asian speculative writing and visual culture.
-Her academic articles have been published in Studies in Travel Writing (Taylor and Francis, 2019), SFRA Review (April 2023), Journal of Posthumanism (Transnational Press, 2023), Hakara Bilingual (2021), Globalization and Planetary Ethics: New Terrains of Consciousness (Routledge, August 2023), Global Journal of Animal Law (2024), Critique: Studies in Contemporary Fiction (Taylor and Francis, 2024) Science Fiction Studies, (DePauw University, August 2024), Economic and Political Weekly (October, 2024) South Asia: Journal of South Asian Studies (forthcoming, October 2025), and Anglia (forthcoming, July 2025).
+Her academic articles have been published in Studies in Travel Writing (Taylor and Francis, 2019), SFRA Review (April 2023), Journal of Posthumanism (Transnational Press, 2023), Hakara Bilingual (2021), Globalization and Planetary Ethics: New Terrains of Consciousness (Routledge, August 2023), Global Journal of Animal Law (2024), Critique: Studies in Contemporary Fiction (Taylor and Francis, 2024) Science Fiction Studies, (DePauw University, August 2024), Economic and Political Weekly (October, 2024) South Asia: Journal of South Asian Studies (October 2025), Anglia (July 2025), and Ecocene (2026).

 Publications